 Non-verbal communication can speak volumes about the person you’re having a conversation with even if it’s over the phone.
 Listen to their intonations as they speak.
 You’ll be able to tell if they’re happy, sad, angry, or confused.
 Take cues from what you hear and see.

 Body language in a face-to-face conversation is even more powerful.
 Are they making eye contact?
 Do they seem nervous or bored?
-The best listener is able to sense the atmosphere of a situation and react in sync.
+The best listener is able to get a sense of the atmosphere and read the room or where a person is coming from.

 Don’t offer solutions to their problem

-Let the person you’re listening to voice their thoughts and emotions.
+Listen and allow a person to voice their thoughts and emotions.
 Wait until they ask to hear your opinion rather than offer it immediately.
 Validate what they’re saying and let them know their thoughts are important.

 A good listener has power